 Do you help your product owner?

 OK, you can ignore this part if you don't have a product owner (PO).

-My team has an outstanding PO.
+My team has a great PO.
 She tries her best to be always approachable and get as much structured feedback as possible from our customers.
 In the past, she also wrote most of our user stories.
 The issue is that writing user stories isn't necessarily what she should be doing most of her time.
 Why?
 Because she needs to both write the story and then explain it when a developer picks it up.
-That can be really cumbersome.
+That can be cumbersome.

-We've also faced situations where stories were split in a way that makes sense for the end-user but didn't take our system design into consideration.
-That sometimes left us with spending more work on two stories than would have been needed if it would have been only one.
+We've also faced situations where stories were split in a way that makes sense for the end-user but didn't consider our system design.
+That sometimes left us spending more work on two stories than would have been needed if it would have been only one.

 Do you integrate design into the development flow?